![CDATA[ [if IE 9] ]]>

 installation requirements for small-scale systems before proceeding.

-Under the Small-scale Renewable Energy Scheme, all signed compliance statements, forms, certificates, reports, photos and invoices must be retained for a minimum period of five years after certificates are created.
+Under the Small-scale Renewable Energy Scheme, all signed compliance statements, forms, certificates, reports, photos and invoices must be retained for a minimum period of 5 years after certificates are created.

 The Clean Energy Regulator may request these documents at any time to prove that the system was eligible for small-scale technology certificates.